AustinAres2007/Vorbis/README.md

 # - Basic Story

-- Was hanging out with a friend one night, we were bored and decided to make this as a fun and lightweight python project, but I got heavily into making this, and- he dropped out of development about 3 days after we started building it, but still, credit goes to Fabian Kuzbiel for making think of this idea,- fabby .#1122
+- Was hanging out with a friend one night, we were bored and decided to make this as a fun and lightweight python project, but I got heavily invested, and he dropped out of development about 3 days after we started building it, but still, credit goes to Fabian Kuzbiel for making think of this idea.

+  fabby .#1122

 # - Credit